 As more and more travelers disappeared, suspicion began to center on the Benders.
 They disappeared in the spring of 1873, shortly before inquisitive neighbors discovered the victims' bodies.
 The Benders are believed to have killed about a dozen people, including one child.

 Although stories abound, the ultimate fate of the murderous Bender family is uncertain.
 Some say they escaped, others that the were executed by a vengeful posse.
-Their story is unresolved, and remains one of the great unsolved mysteries of the old West.
+Their story is unresolved,

 Erected by Kansas State Historical Society and Kansas Department of Transportation.
+(Marker Number 54.)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Cherryvale War Memorial (approx. 5.3 miles away); Carnegie Free Library (approx. 5.7 miles away); Frank E. Bellamy (approx. 6 miles away); Veterans Memorial (approx. 6 miles away); Actual Site of Norman No. 1 (approx. 9.2 miles away); Norman No. 1 (approx. 9.3 miles away); Sgt Mike Ritter (approx. 9.6 miles away); Brown Hotel (approx. 9.7 miles away).